 Your school council is now paperless.
-If you would like to keep up to date with school council happenings and events, please create an account to sign up for email updates.
-Stay informed while helping us go green.
+If you would like to keep up to date with school council happenings and events, please email firstname.lastname@example.org Stay informed while helping us go green.
 Don't forget to mention your kids attend WOM whenever you shop at Bridlewood's Home Hardware.
 They in turn make donations back to WOM, 3% of your pretax purchase.

 April 14, 15 - Grade 8 Grad pictures